A Beginner’s Guide to UTM Codes

 The final step in executing the use of UTM codes is actually seeing them show up in Google Analytics!
 Follow the steps below to see where to find your campaigns in the Google Analytics dashboard.

-To successfully move forward with your digital strategy, it’s crucial to know where your web traffic is coming from as well as what is working and what is not.
+To successfully move forward with your digital strategy, it’s crucial to know where your web traffic is coming from and what is working and what is not.
 This will help you focus on the things that are bringing in the best traffic for the least amount of money.

 Learning the basics of what a UTM code is, what it can do, and how to track different metrics is a great step forward in learning to become more strategic with your marketing.
-These simple steps will help you understand where you results are coming from and will hopefully provide insight into how to move your business forward in the digital sphere.
+These simple steps will help you understand where your results are coming from and hopefully provide insight into moving your business forward in the digital sphere.

-For more ways on how to stay-up-to-date on the lates digital marketing and tourism trends, be sure to subscribe to our newsletter and follow us across social media at the links below.
+For more ways on how to stay up-to-date on the latest digital marketing and tourism trends, be sure to subscribe to our newsletter and follow us across social media at the links below.